noamelf/noamelf.github.io/_posts/2019-12-03-mastering-the-information-flow.md

 ---
 layout: post
-title: Mastering the information flow
+title: Finding my way around team communication
 ---

 One of the daunting things in managing a team is being up to date with what is going on.
-On the one hand, it's crucial to be up to speed with the team's progress, but on the other hand, I hate standup meetings and/or continuously asking about status.
+On the one hand, it's crucial to be up to speed with the team's progress, but on the other hand, I hate continuously asking about status or dreadful standup meetings.
 I guess being an individual contributor up until now, I remember not enjoying this type of management practices.
-It took me a while to figure out a technique that works well for my needs.
-Mastering the information flow, to me, can be accomplished by promoting these 2 aspects:
+It took me a while to figure out a technique that works well for my needs:

 1. Smart usage of communication channels
 2. Forming team communication habits